openequella/openequella.github.io/guides/PushToLMS.md

 * Visible—refers to the availability of the associated course.
 Values can be true (available) or false (hidden).
 * Number of views—the number of times the resource or resource attachment has been viewed in Moodle.
 * Last accessed—approximate time in minutes, hours, days or months since the resource or resource attachment was last viewed or updated.
 Mouse-over the number of days to display a pop-up showing the exact date and time.
-* Status—displays the EQUELLA resource status and when it was last updated.
+* Status—displays the openEQUELLA resource status and when it was last updated.
 Statuses displayed can be live, archived, deleted, suspended, review, moderating, rejected or draft.
 * Last updated—the last time the status was updated.
 * Edit—click to edit names and descriptions.
 See Edit section below for more information.
 * Remove—click to remove the resource or resource attachment from Moodle.
 * Select—click to add the current resource or resource attachment to the Select panel.
 See the Bulk actions section on page 60 for more information.
 ### Edit
 Resource and resource attachment Moodle names and descriptions can be edited from the Manage external resources page.
-This does not affect the EQUELLA names and descriptions.
+This does not affect the openEQUELLA names and descriptions.
 #### To edit names and descriptions
 1. Locate the required Moodle resource on the Manage external resources results page, then click Edit.
 The Edit external resource dialog displays.
 2. Edit the Name and Description fields as required, then click OK.
 The new text displays on the Manage external resources results page, and in the Moodle system.